mattermost/mattermost-developer-documentation/site/content/integrate/apps/deployment/_index.md

 `APPS_PROVISION_AWS_SECRET_KEY`

 We need an app bundle to provision an app.
-The bundle might be provisioned from the local disk, from S3 (not implemented yet), or from some URL (not implemented yet).
+The bundle might be provisioned from the local disk, from S3 (not implemented yet), or from a URL (not implemented yet).
 Provisioning consists of three parts:

 1. Creating the lambda functions with appropriate policies.
 2. Storing static assets in the dedicated S3 bucket.
-3. Storing app’s manifest file in the same dedicated S3 bucket.
+3. Storing the app’s manifest file in the same dedicated S3 bucket.

-AWS Lambda functions have semantic names, which means that a function described in the manifest.json file translates to AWS as `$appID_$appVersion_$functionName` to avoid collisions with other apps' or other versions' functions.
+AWS Lambda functions have semantic names, which means that a function described in the `manifest.json` file translates to AWS as `$appID_$appVersion_$functionName` to avoid collisions with other apps' or other versions' functions.
 And **appsctl** provisions lambda functions using this name.
-For example a name of a `servicenow` app's lambda function might be `com-mattermost-servicenow_0-1-0_go-function`.
-An App developer does not need to worry about the AWS Lambda function names, Apps Plugin takes care of it.
-Dedicated S3 bucket name is stored in the environment variable:
+For example the name of a `servicenow` app's lambda function might be `com-mattermost-servicenow_0-1-0_go-function`.
+You don't need to worry about the AWS Lambda function names, as the Apps Plugin takes care of it.
+The dedicated S3 bucket name is stored in the environment variable:

 `MM_APPS_S3_BUCKET`